jerrodq2/freelancing-website-practice-project/README.md

 npm run init
 ```

-You can also reset the database back to it's start state with migrations and seed data with the following command.
+You can also reset the database back to it's starting state with migrations and seed data with the following command.
 ```
 npm run db:reset
 ```